Skip to content

 Overwhelmed?
 Anxious?
 You’ve come to the right place.

-Online harassment can make you feel like your life is spinning out of control.
+Experiencing online harassment may make you feel unable to control your online image, ability to work, or privacy.
 But there is still one thing you can control: how you treat yourself.
-There are a number of ways to practice self-care, both big and small, that can help take the immediate sting out of an episode of online abuse and offer space for clarity and reflection.
-In PEN America’s surveys and interviews with writers and journalists, we heard almost unanimously how invaluable it was for targets of harassment to step away from an online platform, computer, or smartphone for a period of time to focus on their mental and physical well-being—either by spending time with loved ones, engaging in favorite pastimes, or, in moments of high anxiety and distress, focusing on basics like deep breathing, exercising, eating well, and getting a good night’s sleep.
+There are a number of ways to practice self-care, both big and small, that can help to counter some of the distressing effects of online abuse.
+Participants in PEN America’s surveys and interviews with writers and journalists across the globe were nearly unanimous in noting how invaluable it was for targets of harassment to step away from the digital realm, even briefly, to focus on their mental and physical well-being.
+This could mean spending time with loved ones, engaging in a favorite pastime, focusing on deep breathing, exercising, eating well, and getting a good night’s sleep.
+No matter the intensity of the attacks, the survey respondents felt that doing these simple things on a daily basis really helped them.

-This section of the Field Manual is designed to offer ideas for practicing self-care and seeking out community during online harassment.
-While the resources below cannot replace the expert advice of a mental health professional, we recognize that not all writers and journalists have health coverage and/or access to such services, which is why we hope this will be a valuable place to start.
+This section of the Field Manual offers ideas for practicing self-care and seeking out community during online harassment.
+These case studies and this guidance is not anecdotal, and is especially important to consider if you are unfamiliar with the guidance available on how to take care of your mental health.
+While the resources below cannot replace the expert advice of a mental health professional, we recognize that not all journalists, human rights defenders, and writers have health coverage and/or access to such services, which is why we hope this will be a valuable place to start.

 Practicing Self-Care Channeling Audre Lorde’s acts of self-preservation